The current members of the NAMDET Board are:

 Qualifications:- Reg ODP; F.I.O.T; MSc; Dip Trng Mgt; Cert HSM; FETCert; ENB 925

-Andy Has over 40 years experience working within an Operating Theatre and Critical Care Environment.
+Andy Flood (Rtd) Has over 40 years experience working within an Operating Theatre and Critical Care Environment.

-Andy is currently working as Medical Equipment Training Coordinator within the Sheffield Teaching Hospitals NHS Foundation Trust.
-The Trust covers 4 adult hospitals, and Andy liaises with the Sheffield Children’s Hospital NHS Foundation Trust, and the Sheffield Primary Care Trust.
+Andy worked as Medical Equipment Training Coordinator within the Sheffield Teaching Hospitals NHS Foundation Trust.
+The Trust covers 4 adult hospitals, and Andy liaised with the Sheffield Children’s Hospital NHS Foundation Trust, and the Sheffield Primary Care Trust.

 He has a clinical background as a Registered ODP, and is also military trained as an Operating Theatre Technician (Class 1).Andy has over 25 years experience within a military setting rising from the rank of Private to Lieutenant, seeing Active Service in the first Gulf War with the RAMC.
 In 1998 Andy was awarded the Fellow of BAODA (formerly Institute of Operating Theatre Technicians), Andy also hold a English National Board 925 Certificate in Operating Theatre Practice.

 In 2009/10 Andy was seconded to Training for Innovation (TFI) to lead a national team (E4e) for the developing of learning programmes with eLearning for Healthcare (eLfH).
 Over 40 programmes were developed and are now on the National OLM Platform.